J.D. Davis Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 12th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.

-- The Padres have a 3.79 team ERA that ranks fifth among all league pitching staffs.
+- The Padres' 3.82 team ERA ranks seventh among all league pitching staffs.

+- Padres pitchers combine to surrender 78 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

+- Lugo (3-3 with a 4.10 ERA and 38 strikeouts in 41 2/3 innings pitched) makes the start for the Padres, his ninth of the season.

 © 2023 Data Skrive.
 All rights reserved.